Our Top Interviewing Tips Which Will Help You Ace the Upcoming Job Fairs

 The interview is far from scary.
 We’re not even sure it counts as an interview.

 Camp directors are very enthusiastic and friendly.
 They are even more enthusiastic about skill demonstrations.
-So if you’ve brought your guitar with you, be prepared to play.
+So if you’ve got your guitar there in the background, don't be scared to pick it up and give it a play.

 As the interview begins to comes to a close, be prepared to fire some questions back.

-Not only will you look super prepared and interested, it will give you an edge and make them remember you.
+Not only will you look well prepared and interested, but it will also give you an edge as they'll remember you.

 Here’s a few ideas of what to ask: